iopred/bruxism/README.md

 * `imgurAlbum` - Sets an optional the Imgur album id, used for uploading images to imgur.
 * `mashablekey` - Sets the mashable oauth key.

+## Special Thanks

+[Bruce Marriner](https://github.com/bwmarrin/discordgo) - For DiscordGo and the Music Plugin.